hellmarbecker/blog/_posts/2022-08-30-processing-flight-radar-ads-b-data-with-decodable-and-imply.markdown

 ![Ingestion settings](/assets/2022-08-30-17-ingest.jpg)

-Click through the newxt few screens - we are not going to make changes to the schema for now.
+Click through the next few screens - we are not going to make changes to the schema for now.
 After a short time, you can see data coming in!

 You can [create a data cube](https://docs.imply.io/polaris/managing-data-cubes/#create-a-data-cube) to visualize the data coming in.
 Let's also add a geohash dimension, computed from longitude and latitude: